Medical Billing reports to make Medical Practices Profitable

-It’s challenging for the front office to convince a patient who doesn’t know his benefits and to get the patients to pay, once they step out of the office is the most challenging task.
-Due to Affordable Care Act and employers plan enrollment, out-f-pocket expenses is on a high and keeping a track of patient’s collection has become the need of the hour.
+It’s challenging for the front office to convince a patient who doesn’t know his benefits and to get the patient to pay, once they step out of the office is the most challenging task.
+Due to the Affordable Care Act and employers’ plan enrollment, out-of-pocket expenses are on high, and keeping a track of patient collection has become the need of the hour.

-A survey by Mckinsey & Co. on patients payment as percentage of doctors total revenue
+A survey by Mckinsey & Co. on patients’ payment as a percentage of doctors’ total revenue

-According to Mckinsey & Co. in some hospitals, the rate of bad debt for insured patients is on a high at well over 30% per year
+According to Mckinsey & Co. in some hospitals, the rate of bad debt for insured patients is high at well over 30% per year

 As a result, it is the need for an organization to keep a track of the payments collected from patients.
-A business intelligence tool that integrates with your EMR could be of a great help.
-You can get a patient payment collection report a one below.
+A business intelligence tool that integrates with your EMR could be of great help.
+You can get a patient payment collection report below.

 Payments Collected from Patients